Integrate-Transfer-Launch Complex: Space Launch Complex 40

 SLC-40 in February 2024, launching a Falcon 9 on a Starlink mission.

 Space Launch Complex 40 (SLC-40) is located to the eastern side of the ITL at the end of Centaur Road, currently leased by SpaceX for use with the Falcon 9 rocket.
 Originally known as Launch Complex 40 (LC-40), it was built and initially used for launching Titan IIIC, Titan 34D, Commercial Titan III, and Titan IV.

 During the Titan III era, the launch infrastructure at the pad consisted of a launch tower for the fueling of liquid propellants and a mobile service structure for the vertical integration of payloads.
 As part of modifications made in anticipation for the Titan IV, four lightning towers were additionally constructed along its outside peripheries.
 Following the Titan family's retirement in 2005, most of the Titan infrastructure was demolished by SpaceX, and a horizontal integration facility for Falcon 9 was built on Centaur Road over the former railroad tracks.
 During SLC-40's early period under Falcon 9, it was rendered nonoperational for a year following the AMOS-6 explosion in 2016.

-As of October 2025, SpaceX plans to add a new Falcon 9 landing zone adjacent to SLC‑40 as a replacement for Landing Zones 1 and 2 at Launch Complex 13.
+In October 2023, a new launch tower was added, to serve the Dragon 2 spacecraft.
+In September 2025, SpaceX cleared adjacent land east of the pad to create Landing Zone 40 (LZ-40), a new Falcon booster landing zone to replace for Landing Zones 1 and 2 at Launch Complex 13.
+It was used for the first time on February 13, 2026 during the launch of SpaceX Crew-12.